MrSayantanRay/EDA-on-Mental-Health/README.md

 ## Tools Used

-To keep things simple and effective, we used:
+To keep things simple and effective, I used:

 * **Python**: The core language for our work.
 * **Pandas & NumPy**: For organizing and cleaning the data.